royalapplications/docs/src/r2022/royalserver/scripting/module-reference/module-windows-events.md

 ## Command "GetEntries"

-Gets entries of the Windows Eventlog.
+Gets entries of the Windows Event Log.

 **Parameters:**